 An Audience With...WPA's new chief executive, Nathan Irwin

-COVER talks to WPA chief executive, Nathan Irwin, about his first 12 months in the role and his ambitions for the future of the provider
+COVER talks to WPA's new chief executive, Nathan Irwin, about the changes that have occurred in the market as a result of the Covid-19 pandemic

 Our ‘An Audience With…' series resumes with a three-part video interview with health insurance provider, WPA.

-In part one, COVER talks to WPA's new chief executive, Nathan Irwin about his perspective on the first 12 months in the position and his ambitions for the provider going forward.
+In part two, COVER talks to WPA's new chief executive, Nathan Irwin about the changes that have occurred in the market as a result of the Covid-19 pandemic and what these mean for both intermediaries and products.

 Watch the interview below:

-In part two, COVER talks with Nathan about the changes that have occurred as a result of the Covid-19 pandemic and how these have impacted intermediaries, coming soon.
+In the third and final part, COVER talks with Nathan about the possibility of a claims surge as a result of the Covid pandemic and its impact on how people are getting access to treatment.

 Further reading